home-assistant/hadashboard/README.md

 If omitted, no units will be shown.

 # Customizing CSS styles
+If you want to customize the styles of your dashboard and widgets, there are two options:

+1. You can edit the application.scss file (and the individual widget .scss files) directly (not recommended; if you pull down updates from the master repository, your changes might conflict/be overwritten)
+1. __Create override files (recommended)__
+    1. Create a couple of additional files in the _assets/stylesheets_ directory: `_application_custom.scss` and `_variables_custom.scss`.
+    1. Open `_application.scss` and go to the bottom of the file.
+Uncomment the @import line.
+    1. Open `_variables.scss` and go to the bottom of the file.
+Uncomment the @import line.
-If you want to customize the styles of your dashboard and widgets, the easiest way is to use the files in the _assets/stylesheets/customize_ directory.
-After renaming the example files, you can customize freely here without worrying about your changes getting overwritten if you pull down an update.
+    1. Write your own SASS styles in `_application_custom.scss` (for general style customization) and `_variables_custom.scss` (for colors).
+You can customize those files without worrying about your changes getting overwritten if you pull down an update.
+The most you may have to do, if you update, will be to uncomment the @import lines again from steps 2 and 3.

-There are example of two files provided in _assets/stylesheets/customize_:
-* **_variables.scss**: Use this to override CSS variables set in the parent-directory's `_variables.scss` file.
-The values in this file are referenced by widgets, so you can use overrides here to globally change colors.
-* **_application.scss**: Put style declarations here to override application-wide and widget-specific styles.
+__Note: The `_variables.scss` file (and your customizations from `_variables_custom.scss`) get imported into nearly every widget's SCSS file, so it is a best practice to define varaibles for colors in `_variables.scss` or `_variables_custom.scss` and reference those variables in the widget SCSS.__

 # Changes and Restarting